-To satisfy the needs of tomorrow's customers, we invest in intuitive payment and financing solutions, through use of technology and continued strong customer service, including a user-friendly, needs-based digital platform.
-Our customer focus is also enhanced by the selection, motivation and training of employees (see pages 46-48).
+To satisfy the needs of existing and new customers, we invest in intuitive payment and financing solutions, through use of technology and continued strong customer service, including a user-friendly, needs-based digital platform.
+Our customer focus is also enhanced by the selection, motivation and training of employees (see page 50).